Viro's patchworking and the signed reduced A-discriminant: Introduction

 Signed supports with a separating hyperplane or a separating simplex have previously been studied in \cite{DescartesHypPlane}.
 In that work, the authors used these conditions to show that the set of points where the polynomial takes negative values has, at most, one connected component.

-For $n=2$ and $\cA$ consisting $5$ points, we show that if the negative and positive exponent vectors are separated by two pairs of affine lines (Theorem \ref{Thm_TwoEnclHyp}), then the complement of $\Gamma_\eps(A,B)$ has at most two connected components, which are unbounded.
+For $n=2$ and $\cA$ consisting $5$ of points, we show that if the negative and positive exponent vectors are separated by two pairs of affine lines (Theorem \ref{Thm_TwoEnclHyp}), then the complement of $\Gamma_\eps(A,B)$ has at most two connected components, and each is unbounded.
 In Section \ref{Section::5nomials}, we study further bivariate $5$-nomials and show that for a bounded chamber to exist in the complement of $\Gamma_\eps(A,B)$, the set of exponent vectors must satisfy very restrictive inequalities, see Theorem \ref{Thm::5nomials} and Remark \ref{Remark::5nomials}.

 We will work in the more general context of exponential sums on $\R^n$, instead of polynomials on $\R^n_{>0}$, and this will in fact simplify some of our arguments.
-Note that any real polynomial can be transformed into a real exponential sum while preserving topological properties of the corresponding zero sets: Any polynomial $f\colon \R^{n}_{>0} \to \R$ give rise to an exponential sum $\R^n \to \R, \, (x_1, \dots x_n) \mapsto f(e^{x_1}, \dots, e^{x_n} )$.
+Note that any real polynomial can be transformed into a real exponential sum while preserving topological properties of the corresponding zero sets: Any polynomial $f\colon \R^{n}_{>0} \to \R$ give rise to an exponential sum $\R^n \to \R$, $(x_1, \dots x_n) \mapsto f(e^{x_1}, \dots, e^{x_n} )$.
 Since the map $\Exp\colon \R^n \to \R^n_{>0},\, (x_1, \dots x_n) \mapsto (e^{x_1}, \dots, e^{x_n} )$ is a homeomorphism, two subsets of $\R^n_{>0}$ have the same isotopy type if and only if their images under $\Exp$ have the same isotopy type.